Star Trek (comics): Comic strips (UK and U.S.)

 From 1969 to 1971, a series of weekly Star Trek comic strips ran in the British comics magazine TV21.
 105 issues were produced, as well as various annuals and specials.
 All were original stories.
-Two more annuals, under the Mighty TV Comic banner, also produced original Star Trek materials.
-Later, the weekly TV Comic also reprinted serialized versions of the U.S. Gold Key comics.
+Two more annuals, under the Mighty TV Comic banner, also produced original Star Trek materials: at the time, the weekly TV Comic was reprinting – two pages a week – monochrome versions of the U.S. Gold Key comics.

 From 1979 to 1983, the Los Angeles Times Syndicate produced a daily and Sunday comic strip based upon Star Trek.
 The strip debuted on December 2, 1979.
 The Sunday strip ran until October 24, 1982.
 The daily continued until December 3, 1983.
 Thomas Warkentin, Sharman DiVono, Ron Harris, Larry Niven, Martin Pasko, Padraic Shigetani, Bob Meyers, Ernie Colón, Gerry Conway and Dick Kulpa wrote and illustrated these stories.

 The US strip had 20 stories over its four-year run, some with titles: